-The Hartford Project aims to fill a longstanding need in the greater Hartford community by creating a freely-accessible, comprehensive online database containing vital information on all regional institutions that have archives and collections – broadly defined – related to the city of Hartford, Connecticut.
+The Hartford Project aims to fill a longstanding need in the greater Hartford community by creating a freely-accessible, comprehensive online portal containing vital information on all Hartford-based institutions that have archives and collections – broadly defined – related to the city of Hartford, Connecticut.

-The Hartford Project will function as a “one-stop shop” for anyone seeking information on the City of Hartford for research purposes.
+The Hartford Project will function as a “one-stop shop” for anyone seeking information on the historical and cultural records and collections of the City of Hartford.

-Currently still in its formative and planning stages, the final database will utilize ArcGIS software (including interactive map tools), and a cross-institutional search feature to enable researchers to identify and (if applicable) physically locate the most relevant organizations to their projects to help them efficiently plan a research trip to Hartford and surrounding areas.
+Currently still in its planning stages, the final database will utilize ArcGIS software (including interactive map tools and a search feature with filters) to enable users to identify and, if applicable, physically locate the most relevant organizations to their projects to help them efficiently plan their visit to Hartford.

 Accessible and intuitive.
 The entire user experience and design of the Hartford Project will revolve around ease of access (free, no paywall or signup required) and ease of use (with an intuitive interface and clearly-defined content tags).